-The Compensation and Nomination Committee is composed entirely of independent directors and is responsible for identifying new candidates to join the Board of Directors.
-The Committee is responsible for identifying qualified candidates, recommending nominees for election as directors and appointing directors to committees.
+The Compensation and Nomination Committee operated until the Company's AGM on May 31, 2016 after which, during a transitional period, the Board assumed responsibility for the matters normally dealt with by the committee.
+The committee was subsequently reconstituted in January 2017.
+The committee is composed entirely of independent directors and is responsible for identifying new candidates to join the Board of Directors.
+The committee is responsible for identifying qualified candidates, recommending nominees for election as directors and appointing directors to committees.
 The Compensation and Nomination Committee is requested to objectively consider, among other things, a candidate's independence, financial and technical acumen, skills, ethical standards, career experience, financial responsibilities and risk profile, understanding of fiduciary duty and available time to devote to the duties of the Board of Directors in making their recommendations for nomination to the Board of Directors.
-The Committee reviews the composition and size of the Board of Directors and tenure of directors in advance of annual general meetings when directors are most ordinarily elected by the Company's shareholders, as well as when individual directors indicate that their terms may end or that their status may change.
+The committee reviews the composition and size of the Board of Directors and tenure of directors in advance of annual general meetings when directors are most ordinarily elected by the Company's shareholders, as well as when individual directors indicate that their terms may end or that their status may change.
 The Compensation and Nomination Committee encourages all directors to participate in considering the need for and in identifying and recruiting new nominees for the Board of Directors; an external executive recruitment consultancy may also be used for this purpose.
 In doing so, the directors are requested by the Compensation and Nomination Committee to have regard to the skill sets which are deemed, from time to time, to be most desired in proposed nominees for the Board of Directors.

-With respect to compensation, the Compensation and Nomination Committee reviews and approves corporate goals and objectives relevant to the Executive Chairman's compensation, evaluates his/her performance in light of those corporate goals and objectives and determines or makes recommendations to the Board of Directors with respect to compensation level based on this evaluation.
-This committee also considers and, if deemed appropriate, approves recommendations for compensation for executive officers and executive directors and incentive compensation plans of the Company.
+With respect to compensation, the Compensation and Nomination Committee reviews and approves corporate goals and objectives relevant to the Chief Executive Officer's compensation, evaluates his/her performance in light of those corporate goals and objectives and determines or makes recommendations to the Board of Directors with respect to compensation level based on this evaluation.
+This committee also considers and, if deemed appropriate, approves recommendations for compensation for executive officers and incentive compensation plans of the Company.
 This includes the review of the Company's executive compensation and other human resource philosophies and policies, the review and administration of the Company's bonuses, stock options and share purchase plan and the preparation and submission of a report for inclusion in annual continuous disclosure documents, as required.
 The Compensation and Nomination Committee takes external professional advise where required.